tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 019.md

 - The fortification walls are about 4 feet tall.
 The buildings have about 10 foot walls.
 - We take up positions to defend [[The Smithy]]
 - About two hours pass.
 Looking out over [[The Scar]] we see glows peppering the area.
 We start to hear sounds shuffling and moaning.
 The sounds are distant at first, but start to seem to come closer and closer.
-- We're assaulted by a group of 12 [[Haze Husk]] creatures.
+- We're assaulted by a group of 12 Haze Husk creatures.
 - [[Arken Highbloom|Arken]] is the first to get a kill.
 The creature had some amount of health less than 16+9 (25)
 - First round is over.
 Moaning gets worse.
-Six more [[Haze Husk]]s appear, bringing the total to 18.
+Six more Haze Husks appear, bringing the total to 18.
 - [[Wyldenten Proudsky|Wyl]] and [[Keth Darklighter|Keth]] pick off two more.
 They seem to have a localized explosion when they die.
 Not sure what the effect of it will be.
-- Six more [[Haze Husk]]s appear at the end of the second round.
+- Six more Haze Husks appear at the end of the second round.
 - One of the thugs gains a level of [[Contamination]] after failing a con save due to an explosion.
-- Six more [[Haze Husk]]s appear at the beginning of round four.
+- Six more Haze Husks appear at the beginning of round four.
 - [[Wyldenten Proudsky|Wyl]] leaves off with wanting to order the spider to fall back and web things to get them slowed
 - A large creature appears to the southeast.
-It appears to be a [[Haze Hulk]], but its a bit different than what we've seen in the past.
+It appears to be a Haze Hulk, but its a bit different than what we've seen in the past.
 - [[Wyldenten Proudsky|Wyl]] wants to fire the cannon at that sucker.